Sony Xperia SP

 The Sony Xperia SP (codenamed "HuaShan") is a mid-range smartphone from Sony Mobile.
 It was announced on 18 March 2013.
 It is powered by a 1.7 GHz Qualcomm Snapdragon S4 Pro dual-core processor.
-It has 1 GB RAM, 8-megapixel camera with Exmor RS sensor and a 4.6-inch reality display with a 720p resolution with Sony's Mobile Bravia Engine 2.
+It has 1 GB RAM, an 8-megapixel camera with Exmor RS sensor and a 4.6-inch reality display with a 720p resolution with Sony's Mobile Bravia Engine 2.

 Design

 Sony used co-moulding technology to create a unique solid design.
-Featuring a design similar to its predecessor, the Xperia SP has an aluminium frame with a plastic polycarbonate removable back and a transparent strip that run across the bottom of the device.
-The transparent strip acts as the antenna of the phone, notification LED bar and also illuminates when music is being played.
+Featuring a design similar to its predecessor, the Xperia SP has an aluminium frame with a plastic polycarbonate removable back and a transparent strip that runs across the bottom of the device.
+The transparent strip acts as the antenna of the phone, and notification LED bar and also illuminates when music is being played.

 Specifications

 Hardware

-The Xperia SP features a 4.6-inch capacitive touchscreen display with a resolution of 1280 by 720 pixels, displaying 319 pixels per inch and features Sony's Mobile BRAVIA® Engine 2 for better image and video viewing and protected by Corning Gorilla glass.
+The Xperia SP features a 4.6-inch capacitive touchscreen display with a resolution of 1280 by 720 pixels, displaying 319 pixels per inch and features Sony's Mobile BRAVIA® Engine 2 for better image and video viewing and is protected by Corning Gorilla glass.
 The phone comes with an 8-megapixel camera capable of 16 times digital zoom, HD 1080p video recording, HDR for images and it features Sony Exmor RS™ for mobile image sensor.
 It also features a 0.3-megapixel VGA front-facing camera.

-On the inside, the Xperia SP comes with a 1.7 GHz dual-Core Snapdragon S4 Pro, 1GB of RAM (768MB usable on Android 4.1, 839MB usable on Android 4.3), 8GB of internal storage (5.8GB usable), microSD support up to 32GB and a 2,370mAh battery.
+On the inside, the Xperia SP comes with a 1.7 GHz dual-Core Snapdragon S4 Pro, 1 GB of RAM (768 MB usable on Android 4.1, 839 MB usable on Android 4.3), 8 GB of internal storage (5.8 GB usable), microSD support up to 32 GB and a 2,370 mAh battery.